pieh/pieh-xbmc-addons/howto.md

 **Using properites**:

+First we have to populate some container control

 1. Self written onclick (or onfocus) actions (fast, only properties that skinner will use will be set)

 		<control type="list" id="XXX">
 			[...] <- list parameters, etc.
 			<content>